Positive Space

 The use and effectiveness of the program is monitored and feedback from program participants, as well as the larger Queen's community, is invited.

-The logo consists of an inverted Rainbow Triangle against the Queen's "Q." The six-coloured rainbow is taken from the Rainbow Flag, a common symbol of queer pride and support.
+The 1999-2024 logo featured an inverted Rainbow Triangle against the Queen's "Q." The six-coloured rainbow is taken from the Rainbow Flag, a common symbol of queer pride and support.
 The triangle is a reminder of the pink and black triangles that were used to mark gay men and lesbians in Nazi concentration camps during WorId War II.

 Our design was modelled on York University's positive space logo.